Bodies of Work

 Light-Mobiles are optical instruments that tune the intermediary rays and sympathetic resonances between the psycho-physical body and its environment.
 Using suspended glass elements, they create a kind of visual chord that reverberates in the light cone between the three-dimensional sculpture and the two-dimensional projected image, spatialising the fundamental photographic process of light mediated by the lens.

-Confronted by technologies of control that seek to automate sensibility, the work de-instrumentalises technological light, whereby light is once again understood as that enigmatic signifier of consciousness—not subject to the program, but that prior luminosity in which it first appears.
+Confronted by technologies of control that seek to automate sensibility, the work de-instrumentalises technological light, whereby light is once again understood as that enigmatic signifier of consciousness—not subject to the program, but as that prior luminosity in which it first appears.

 Fragments